 3. Or a more budget-friendly option

 The downside of the Beautyblender brand cleansers, however, is the price.
 If you're washing your Beautyblender every day (which, ideally, you should be!), this might not be the most cost-effective choice.
-Thankfully, using your face wash can provide the same effect.
-This is super convenient, especially if you use the same one you already own, and can be a much cheaper option if you grab a generic brand at the drugstore.
+Thankfully, using your face wash can provide a similar effect.
+This is super convenient, especially if you use the same one you already own, and can be a much cheaper option if you just grab a generic brand at the drugstore.

 There's a reason the Beautyblender solid cleanser is so popular: It's easy, and it works.
 Make this a more budget-friendly option by using any bar of soap—one drugstore favorite is Dove's Beauty Bar ($6) since it's inexpensive and effective.
 Rub a wet Beautyblender sponge onto the bar, and watch stains disappear.